 - 6 – Shippensburg University

 1. Carnegie Mellon University

-Tepper School of Business first opened its doors in 1949, and since then, has helped shift management education towards management science.
+The Tepper School of Business first opened its doors in 1949, and since then, it has helped shift management education towards management science.
 The school has produced nine Nobel Prize winners in Economics, achieved Top 10 rankings, and is recognized among the world’s most innovative business schools.
-Tepper offers a Part-time Online Hybrid MBA program for working professionals who wants to advance their skills and explore potential career opportunities.
+Tepper offers a Part-time Online Hybrid MBA program for working professionals who want to advance their skills and explore potential career opportunities.

 Standard Courses (102 units) – Accounting I, Accounting II, Corporate Strategy, Ethics & Leadership, Finance, Global Economics, Interpersonal Communication, Management Presentations, Managerial Economics, Managing Networks & Organizations, Managing People & Teams, Marketing Management, Operations Management, Optimization, Probability and Statistics, and Statistical Decision-Making.